hpdobrica/digital-garden-public/Ascomycota.md

 date : 01-03-2023
 ---

-Ascomycota are one of the [[Fungi phyla]] that belong to Dikarya subkingdom, as they have 2 nuclei per cell.
+Ascomycota are one of the [[Fungi phylum]] that belong to Dikarya subkingdom, as they have 2 nuclei per cell.
 They are considered "higher fungi" along with [[Basidiomycota]].

 The feature that tells them apart from [[Basidiomycota]] is their [[Hymenium]], which is called Ascocarp.
 Their [[Mushroom]]s produce sacs of spores called Asci, because of which they are also known as "sac fungi".